 Step 3: Upload the file in the root of your domain and not a subdomain as subdomains are not currently supported.
 An example would be http://www.businessinsider.com/ads.txt.
 Keep in mind that this URL string is just an example and visiting the URL will yield no result.
 Uploading the text file to your website should be self-explanatory, however, if you do not know how to do it get your webmaster to perform the task for you.

-For help with your ads.txt setup & any other ad optimization issues, sign up to MonetizeMore today!
+For help with your ads.txt setup & any other ad optimization issues, sign up for a Profesional account at MonetizeMore today!

 The programmatic advertising industry is full of fraud.
 It’s unfortunate, startling and nothing but the truth.
 Earlier this year CNBC published an article stating that advertisers might be looking at an estimated loss of over $16.4 billion for 2017 compared to $12.5 billion in 2016 thanks to fraudulent traffic.
 Companies, The&Partnership and Adloox, partnered and looked at billions of bid requests to bring the statistics to light.